Draft Programme: Subject to change

 What drives your emotions both inside and outside work?
 How do your professional and personal values impact on your emotions and are those values shared practice wide?
 How can managers and leaders recognise and engage with their underlying emotions to improve work environments and team health and what are the consequences of not?
-Professor Debbie Cohen will relate her experience from occupational health roles working with doctors and medical students, sharing concepts, research and practical strategies for getting closer to your emotions and values, making a positive difference to healthy team engagement at work.
+Debbie Cohen will relate her experience from occupational health roles working with doctors and medical students, sharing concepts, research and practical strategies for getting closer to your emotions and values, making a positive difference to healthy team engagement at work.

 Debbie Cohen, Cardiff University

 Would your members of your team be comfortable disclosing stress, frustrations or mental ill health?
 Despite an increased awareness of mental health and well-being within the workplace, evidence suggests employees are still reluctant to disclose mental health problems to their boss or work colleagues.
-In this session, Professor Debbie Cohen OBE, will present her research within the NHS to improve understanding of the obstacles preventing individuals from disclosing their own stress or mental ill health within a health aware business environment and what managers can do to overcome them.
+In this session, Debbie Cohen, will present her research within the NHS to improve understanding of the obstacles preventing individuals from disclosing their own stress or mental ill health within a health aware business environment and what managers can do to overcome them.

 Mental Health in the Workplace: The Role of the Line Manager